binaryai/sdk/docs/usage.md

 ### Upload all functions

-This command uploads all functions to the function set as configured in "Options".
-The function set can be used as the user's scope of retrieval.
-When the user uploads for the first time, it will automatically create a function set.
+This command uploads all functions to the default function set.

 ![upload_all_menu](image/upload_all_menu.png)